rmartin16/qbittorrent-api/README.md

 class APIConnectionError(APIError):
     pass

+# all errors from a successful connection to qbittorrent are returned as HTTP errors
 class HTTPError(APIError):
     pass

 class HTTP400Error(HTTPError):
     pass

 class HTTP401Error(HTTPError):
     pass

 class HTTP403Error(HTTPError):
     pass

 class HTTP404Error(HTTPError):
     pass

 class HTTP409Error(HTTPError):
     pass

 class HTTP415Error(HTTPError):
     pass

 class HTTP500Error(HTTPError):
     pass

+# Endpoint call is missing one or more required parameters
 class MissingRequiredParameters400Error(HTTP400Error):
     pass

+# One or more parameters are malformed
 class InvalidRequest400Error(HTTP400Error):
     pass

+# Primarily reserved for XSS and host header issues.
 class Unauthorized401Error(HTTP401Error):
     pass

+# Not logged in or calling an API method that isn't public.
 class Forbidden403Error(HTTP403Error):
     pass

+# Almost certainly, this means the torrent hash didn't find a torrent...
+# Technically, this can happen if the endpoint doesn't exist...but that also means there's a bug in this implementation
 class NotFound404Error(HTTP404Error):
     pass

+# Returned if parameters don't make sense...
 class Conflict409Error(HTTP409Error):
     pass

+# torrents/add endpoint will return this for invalid URL(s)
 class UnsupportedMediaType415Error(HTTP415Error):
     pass

+# Returned if qBittorent craps on itself while processing the request...
 class InternalServerError500Error(HTTP500Error):
     pass
 ```